FAQs

 How should players address questions about their role or playing time?

-We encourage players to speak directly with their coaches about their role and what they can do to improve.
-Learning to seek feedback and advocate for themselves is an important part of the athletic experience.
+We encourage players to speak directly with their coaches regarding their role and development.
+Learning to seek feedback, communicate effectively, and advocate for themselves is an important part of the athletic experience.

 What is Sixes Lacrosse?

-Sixes is a fast-paced version of lacrosse played with 6 players on the field (5 runners and 1 goalie).
+Sixes is a fast-paced version of lacrosse played with six players on the field (five runners and one goalie).
+The format emphasizes pace, skill development, decision-making, and player involvement.

-Why does GLA Men's Team field a Sixes Team?
+Why does the GLA men's team field a Sixes team?

 Can a player participate in both Sixes and JV/Varsity?

 Yes.
-Players may participate in both Sixes and traditional field lacrosse during the season.
-Coaches will determine roster assignments and game opportunities based on player development and team needs.
+Players may participate in both Sixes and traditional field lacrosse.
+Coaches will determine roster assignments and playing opportunities based on player development and team needs.

 How will families receive updates?

-GLA communicates through email, GroupMe, social media, and the website.
-Families should ensure contact information remains up to date throughout the season.
+GLA communicates through Crossbar, email, GroupMe, social media, and the website.
+Families should ensure their contact information remains current throughout the season.

 How can I support the program?

 There are many ways to get involved, including volunteering, sponsorships, fundraising efforts, game-day support, and committee participation.
-We welcome and appreciate family involvement.
+Family involvement is essential to the success of our program.

 Who do I contact if I have questions?